 Optimizing your SEO for Baidu then is the most essential for your website to gain traffic.
 Here are some of the best practices for improving your Baidu SEO:

 You can find further best practices for Baidu SEO by following up on this article here.

 “Information is not knowledge.
 The Only source of knowledge is experience” – A. Einstein

-Sekkei Studio is a 13 years old Agency specialized in the Chinese Web and Digital Marketing.
+Sekkei Studio is specializing in Chinese Web and Digital Marketing for 13 years.
 We started as a Web Agency and expanded to become an Integrated Marketing Agency who specializes in several digital services and can produce results on a holistic strategy that takes advantage of the key strengths of different channels.

 We have never lost our DNA and our Web Expertise got even stronger.
 Let us know more about your China Web localization project, our seasoned experts would love to help take things to the next level.